 Your public defender is assigned to you at your initial hearing or first court date.
 The judge will assign your case to a criminal court based on the offense.
 Your file is then handed over to the Public Defender Agency paralegal of that court.
 The paralegal will then assign your case to a public defender.
 This process usually takes 2 or 3 days.

 Once you know who your public defender is, you may contact him/her via telephone, mail, or e-mail (if available).
 Each public defender is assigned to a specific court.
-To find your public defender's phone number or address, click on Attorneys by Court where you can locate your attorney by name or court assignment.
 Please refrain from sending e-mails discussing the details of your case.
 Confidential communication with your attorney should be in person.

 NOTE: If you have an emergency (i.e. you can't make it to your court date) and you can't reach either your public defender or paralegal, you should contact the court directly.